|What Is Free Bore:|

-Free bore is just that, it is the area ahead of the bullet ogive in a rifle barrel to which there is no rifling, once the cartridge is fired the bullet travels freely in the barrel until the bullets ogive contacts the rifling, hence free bore.
+Free bore (aka: leade) is just that, it is the area ahead of the bullet ogive (throat) in a rifle barrel to which there is no rifling lands, once the cartridge is fired the bullet travels freely in the barrel until the bullets ogive contacts the lands of the rifling, hence free bore.
+The leade angle is the angle cut by a chambering reamer on the very end of the rifling lands.
+This allows the bullet to begin its engraving into the lands on a relatively gentle angle.
+All centerfire rifles have a free-bore area and handloaders can take advantage of this with prudent reloading skills.

-The case for free boring is made this way, if you have a bullet seated deeply in a rifle case, the bullet is actually decreasing case capacity which in turn lowers the over all velocity of that imparticular bullet / case loading.
+The case for free boring is made this way, if you have a bullet seated deeply in a rifle cartridge case, the bullet is actually decreasing case capacity which in turn lowers the over all velocity of that imparticular bullet and cartridge case loading.

-By adding more free bore, the bullet is then able to be seated out further thus increasing the case capacity which in turns allows you to add more powder to the case and thus an increase in velocity, usually quite a substantial increase in velocity.
+By adding more free bore, the bullet is then able to be seated out further thus increasing the case capacity which in turns allows you to add more powder to the case and thus an increase in velocity, usually quite a substantial increase in velocity at that.

 Usually increases are substantial to the point of standard calibers will be within reach of magnum velocities and magnum cartridges really get to actually earn the name magnum.

-A 26" barreled 300 Winchester magnum firing a factory 180 grain bullet chronographed 2950 feet per second, after free boring allowing that same bullet to be seated all the way out to where the base of the bullet is even with the bottom of the case neck and more powder added to equal same pressure level as factory, the round chronogrphed at 3250 feet per second.
+A 26" barreled 300 Winchester magnum firing a factory 180 grain bullet chronographed 2,950 feet per second, after free boring allowing that same bullet to be seated all the way out to where the base of the bullet is even with the bottom of the case neck and more powder added to equal same pressure level as factory levels, the round chronographed at 3,250 feet per second.

 To gain the full potential of adding more free bore to your rifle there are several issues that you must consider before the process.